 “I’m not hungry, ok?”

-“Right,” Agnes’ response came as gratingly as Peter’s words, and she began to stand up, “If you really want to be alone in your own island of Water Bottles and Darkness, then I’ll -”
+“Right,” Agnes’ response came as gratingly as William’s words, and she began to stand up, “If you really want to be alone in your own island of Water Bottles and Darkness, then I’ll -”

-Peter reached for her arm, grasped it tightly, but did not hurt her.
+William reached for her arm, grasped it tightly, but did not hurt her.
 Agnes finally had the chance to look at him, and see his face in the yellow light from the windows.
 His eyes were swollen, glassed over by water, and his cheeks had a few traces of tears.
 She paused, feeling new anger tightening in her chest.

 “I’m – I’m sorry,” he did not hide his face now, “Please stay.”

 Agnes still half-stood, half-sat, head turning slightly to the open door.
-There must have been something in Peter’s voice that loosened her temper: she reached back, all arms and muscles as she closed the door and shut out the noise from within the house.
+There must have been something in William’s voice that loosened her temper: she reached back, all arms and muscles as she closed the door and shut out the noise from within the house.

-The back porch was quieter, and it seemed to calm Peter.
+The back porch was quieter, and it seemed to calm William.
 She could still see him, from the light that bobbed out the glass windows, in the faint illumination cast by the few stars that dared show themselves that night.

 She sat next to him again, this time looking at him as she spoke.

-Peter angled his head in her direction, but did not face her, “You’re right.
+William angled his head in her direction, but did not face her, “You’re right.
 I’ve been through a lot,” he paused, the slight smile in his mouth fading, “I’m just not in the mood to eat.”

 Agnes did not say anything.
 She took a drink of water, and refused the fresh bottle he offered her.